lfranke/VET/README.md

 Make again sure that the working directory is the root.
 Otherwise, the loss models will not be found.

+## Headless Mode

+If you do not want the viewer application, consider calling cmake with an additional `-DHEADLESS`.

 ## Troubleshooting